-- The Company has reacquired and been awarded the Sarfartoq Exploration License which hosts the Nukittooq niobium and tantalum (Nb-Ta) project and the Sarfartoq rare earth element (REE) project.
+- In 2020 the Company reacquired the Sarfartoq Exploration License which hosts the Nukittooq niobium and tantalum (Nb-Ta) project and the Sarfartoq rare earth element (REE) project.
 The primary term of the license is five years with minimal annual work commitments in the first year.
-The Government of Greenland has waived all exploration work commitments on the license for 2020 and 2021 due to the COVID-19 pandemic and extended the expiry of the license to December 31, 2025. - The Company completed an initial sampling program on the high-grade Nukittooq niobium and tantalum project in the Fall, and on December 14, 2020, the Company reported 112 meters of 19.35% Nb2O5, which is some of the highest niobium mineralization reported by a public company. - On November 2, 2020, the Company announced that Kevin Crawford, Donna Phillips, and Antony Harwood have been elected to the Board of Directors.
+The Government of Greenland has waived all exploration work commitments on the license for 2020 and 2021 due to the COVID-19 pandemic and extended the expiry of the license to December 31, 2025. - The Company completed an initial sampling program on the high-grade Nukittooq niobium and tantalum project in the Fall, and on December 14, 2020, the Company reported 112 meters of 19.35% Nb2O5, which is some of the highest niobium mineralization reported by a public company.
+The Company has initiated an extensive metallurgical program on the niobium-tantalum samples collected in 2020.
+The metallurgical work is being carried out by SGS Canada, with results expected in the coming months. - The Company is undertaking the production of smelter grade alumina from anorthosite at KPM in Kingston, Ontario.
+Approximately 4 kg of SGA will be produced to allow several large aluminum companies to test this as a potential feed as a green, waste free replacement to bauxite. - On November 2, 2020, the Company announced that Kevin Crawford, Donna Phillips, and Antony Harwood have been elected to the Board of Directors.
 Flemming Knudsen, Herb Wilson, Robert Shields, John McConnell and John McDonald had previously stepped down from the board. - The Company announced that it had closed its debt restructuring transaction with the Lenders on September 23, 2020, after receiving approval from the shareholders and the government of Greenland.
-Hudson Greenland also issued a convertible debenture in the amount of US\$10 million to the Lenders to ensure working capital requirements to get the White Mountain anorthosite mine back into operation. - The Company has managed the re-commencement of mining operations at the White Mountain mine during the current quarter.
-The Company has successfully gained permission from the Government of Greenlandic to mobilize the management team back to the site and commence operations.
+Hudson Greenland also issued a convertible debenture in the amount of US\$10 million to the Lenders to ensure working capital requirements to get the White Mountain anorthosite mine back into operation. - Hudson Greenland has managed the re-commencement of mining operations at the White Mountain mine during the current quarter.
+Hudson Resources continues to provide operational, sales, marketing and logistical support to Hudson Greenland for the White Mountain operation.